tencentyun/intlcloud-documents/yehe_doc/安全/Web 应用防火墙/操作指南/BOT 与业务安全/BOT 设置/BOT 管理/规则概览_intl_en.md

 ## Prerequisites
-You have subscribed to the [bot behavior management](https://intl.cloud.tencent.com/document/product/627/47799) service.
+You have subscribed to the [bot traffic management](https://intl.cloud.tencent.com/document/product/627/47799) service.

 ## Directions
 1.Log in to the [WAF console](https://console.cloud.tencent.com/guanjia/tea-botconfig) and select **Configuration Center** > **Bot and Application Security** on the left sidebar.